Web99-web/metaadvisor.eu/content/news/2026/06/11/big-tech-wants-your-money-finance-ai-who-profits.md

 ## Oracle: from 6 AM layoffs to the question of who pays for AI

 Oracle is a good example of how quickly the AI story can change.
 In late March and early April, we wrote about large layoffs at Oracle, where some employees reportedly learned that they had lost their jobs through an email sent at 6 AM.
 Many initially thought it was an April Fool’s joke because the timing seemed almost unbelievable.
 But the message was real: a job can disappear in seconds, while the company redirects resources toward a new AI phase.
-We covered that earlier here: [Oracle fired 20,000 people in a 6 AM email: jobs vanish in seconds](https://metaadvisor.eu/news/oracle-fired-20000-email-6am/)
+We covered that earlier here: <a href="https://metaadvisor.eu/news/oracle-fired-20000-email-6am/" target="_blank" rel="noopener">Oracle fired 20,000 people in a 6 AM email: jobs vanish in seconds</a>

 At the time, such cost-cutting could be read as a signal of efficiency.
 Fewer employees, higher productivity, more money for data centers, chips and cloud infrastructure.
 Investors often like these stories because they see lower costs and preparation for growth.
 According to the numbers we followed, Oracle’s stock rose sharply from the beginning of April to the beginning of June, moving from around 147 USD to about 248 USD.
 That was a huge increase in a very short period.